-The school has both Key Stage One and Key Stage Two Choirs.
-These choirs regularly perform at school and external events, including Camden’s festival of Music at The Royal Albert Hall.
+The school a Key Stage Two Choirs.
+The choir regularly perform at school and external events, including Camden’s festival of Music at The Royal Albert Hall.

 The school also has a number of peripatetic music teachers who provide one to one or small group tuition in a musical instrument.
 Instruments taught at New End include the piano, violin, recorder, guitar, flute, clarinet, trumpet, cello and voice.
 Parents who wish their child to learn an instrument in school are asked to complete a Local Authority application form.
 These are available from and returnable to the school office.
 Camden Music Service makes decisions about places and offers them as and when they arise.

 The school has its own orchestra.

 Click HERE to see New End’s Music Intent, Implementation and Impact Statement.